-7.2.4 Addressing Problems with User Feedback.
+8.2.4 Addressing Problems with User Feedback

 Coping Strategies: The current way of giving feedback in Netflix via "thumbs up/down" was often criticised by participants for not being fine-grained enough.
 For example, P224 said that "the old rating system was better, the new one does not provide a neutral expression or a mediocre one, but you have to choose one of two options".
-P99 even said that she "just got annoyed.
+P99 even said that with the implementation of the new system, she "just got annoyed.
 I have not rated any films since out of frustration".

-System Support: Some participants used the current rating option nevertheless in want of alternatives (P118), but wished for a general improvement of the rating system.
+System Support: Absent any alternatives, some participants used the current rating option (P118), but expressed a desire for general improvements to the system.
 Many called for bringing back the star rating that Netflix had once used in order to give more nuanced feedback.
-Other suggestions included an option to write reviews, or the possibility to answer a short questionnaire at the end of a film.
+Other suggestions included an option for users to write reviews themselves, or the possibility to answer a short questionnaire at the end of a film.

-7.3 Google Maps (Table 6)
+8.3 Google Maps (Table 6)

-7.3.1 Addressing Problems with Knowledge Base.
+8.3.1 Addressing Problems with Knowledge Base

 Coping Strategies: To cope with problems regarding the app's knowledge base, participants indicated that they tried to find a location or route manually without Google Maps, for example by asking pedestrians or getting their bearings in the surroundings.
 Some participants also tried to reload the app or restarted GPS to trigger a recalculation.

-System Support: Regarding support strategies, most participants simply suggested to improve location sensing.
+System Support: Regarding support strategies, most participants simply suggested improving location sensing.
 Moreover, participants asked for an option to give feedback to the system.
 For example, P288 wrote: "Since I knew where I am, it would have been helpful to simply tell the app, this is my position, trust me".
-To deal with situations in which location accuracy cannot be guaranteed participants suggested that the app should "inform about these uncertainties".
+To deal with situations in which location accuracy cannot be guaranteed, participants suggested that the app should "inform about these uncertainties".

-7.3.2 Addressing Problems with Routing Algorithm.
-Coping Strategies: To prevent problems with routing, users pointed out that they tried to deal with uncertainty, e.g. by "always adding an additional 20 % on Google Maps' travel time" (P273).
+8.3.2 Addressing Problems with Routing Algorithm

+Coping Strategies: To prevent problems with routing, users pointed out that they tried to deal with uncertainty such as "always adding an additional 20% on Google Maps' travel time" (P273).
 Furthermore, participants reported that they selected the route manually in Google Maps.
 For example, P495 wrote that she "compared the different routes regarding their length in Google Maps" when she thought that Google Maps suggested a detour.
 Other participants indicated that they abandoned the app when facing routing problems.
 When confronted with unexpected routing suggestions, participants explained that they drove more carefully, but this also negatively influenced their feeling of the routing reliability.

 System Support: To overcome these problems, participants indicated that Google Maps should adapt to their needs.
-For example, they suggested that the algorithm should include a user's usual driving or walking speed and adapt the travel time accordingly.
-Additionally, participants suggested that the app should provide more routing alternatives, allowing users to choose between them.
-Finally, participants emphasised that Google Maps should inform early about changes of the route so that users "have the opportunity to react in time" (P15).
+Among other solutions, they suggested that the algorithm should include a user's usual driving or walking speed and adjust travel time accordingly.
+Additionally, participants proposed that the app should provide more routing alternatives, allowing users to choose between them.
+Finally, participants emphasised that Google Maps should inform them about changes in the route early, so that users "have the opportunity to react in time" (P15).

-7.3.3 Addressing Problems with User Choice.
+8.3.3 Addressing Problems with User Choice

 Coping Strategies: Several people experienced difficulties with Google Maps when they wanted to manually choose a route and override the algorithm's suggestions.
 As a result, most participants abandoned the app and tried to find a route manually.
 Alternatively, participants described that they deactivated the routing function and simply used the map to manually select a route.